 So today I’m going to give you the information you need to successfully grow green beans right outside your backdoor.

 Let’s get moving…

 - Hardiness Zones: 3, 4, 5, 6, 7, 8, 9, 10

 - Soil: Silty loam, sandy, PH between 5.5-7.5, well-drained, temperature between 15.5-29° Celsius

 - Sun Exposure: Full sun exposure in well-drained soils

-- Planting: Seeded directly in the garden when the soil temperature is at least 15.5 degrees Celsius, 14 to 28 days before the last frost date and 80 to 133 days before the first frost date
+- Planting: Seeded directly in the garden when the soil temperature is at least 15.5° Celsius, 14-28 days before the last frost date and 80-133 days before the first frost date

-- Spacing: 6 inches between plants for pole beans and 4 to 6 inches for bush beans, 12 inches between rows for pole beans and 4 to 6 inches for bush beans
+- Spacing: 6-inches between plants for pole beans and 4-6-inches for bush beans, 12-inches between rows for pole beans and 4-6 inches for bush beans

 - Best Companions: Corn, potato, eggplant, cucumber, catnip, nasturtium, carrot, celery, tomato, peas, broccoli, beet, strawberry